GusBusDraws/DoodleBot.py/README.md

 ## Change log
 ### 2023/10/11
+- Update 'item' and 'location' keywords to include 'any-' to avoid premature key matches

+### 2023/10/11
 - Only check for "!prompt" at beginning of message
 - Add Reddit bot
 - Move core DoodleBot functionality to separate file/class